vayigash

 Joseph is ruler of all Egypt.
 He’s changed his name, his hairstyle, his manner of dressing and speaking.
 He’s not even recognizable to his brothers.

 But Joseph’s outer changes were just that—superficial.
 Behind his Egyptian mannerisms and appearance, he was still true to his God.
-And Joseph changed in more important ways.
+And Joseph had changed in more important ways.

-His years as a slave and a prisoner had humbled him.
 And while he became a slave through no action of his own, he became a prisoner by choice.
-He upheld his morality and refused to touch his owner’s wife, even to his own peril.
-(That said, had he been caught finagling his owner’s wife, it would not have gone well for him, either.)
+He upheld his morality and refused to touch his master’s wife, even to his own peril.
+(That said, had he been caught finagling his master’s wife, it would not have gone well for him, either.)

 His many responsibilities, as a leader and as a husband and father, matured him.